Processing Superannuation in Accentis Enterprise

 Column name Description

-SGC OTE This column shows the Ordinary Times Earnings for the employee based on the setup of the pay items.
+SG earnings This column shows the Qualifying Earnings for the employee based on the setup of the pay items.
 This column is grey as it is based on calculations, not transactions.

-SGC Calc This column is only a calculation on this report and equals SGC OTE amount multiplied by the SGC Rate.
+SG calc This column is only a calculation on this report and equals SG earnings amount multiplied by the SG Rate.
 This column is grey as it is based on calculations, not transactions.

 • Changes to a pay item that ticked or unticked the “Calculate employer SG superannuation on this pay item” after a pay run has been processed.